jnozzi/cocoadev.com/markdown/MethodSwizzling.md

 The Objective-C runtime lets you modify the mappings from a selector (method name) to an implementation (the method code itself).
-This allows you to "patch" methods in code you don't have the source to (General/AppKit, General/FoundationKit, etc).
-Unlike creating a category method with the same name as the original method (effectively replacing the original method), General/MethodSwizzling lets your replacement method make use of the original method, almost like subclassing.
+This allows you to "patch" methods in code you don't have the source to (AppKit, FoundationKit, etc).
+Unlike creating a category method with the same name as the original method (effectively replacing the original method), MethodSwizzling lets your replacement method make use of the original method, almost like subclassing.

-This is best used in cases where a single method needs substitution or extension;  If you need to modify many behaviours of a class, you may be better off using General/ClassPosing.
+This is best used in cases where a single method needs substitution or extension;  If you need to modify many behaviours of a class, you may be better off using ClassPosing.

 December 29, 2007:
-[http://mjtsai.com/blog/2007/12/29/jrswizzle/]  Jonathan Rentzsch has started a project, General/JRSwizzle  [http://github.com/rentzsch/jrswizzle], to implement method swizzling correctly with different versions of the Objective-C runtime:
+[http://mjtsai.com/blog/2007/12/29/jrswizzle/]  Jonathan Rentzsch has started a project, JRSwizzle  [http://github.com/rentzsch/jrswizzle], to implement method swizzling correctly with different versions of the Objective-C runtime:

 There's at least four swizzling implementations floating around.
-Here's a comparison chart to help you make sense of how they relate to each other and why General/JRSwizzle exists.
+Here's a comparison chart to help you make sense of how they relate to each other and why JRSwizzle exists.

 ----**An illustration**----